 National Academy of Engineering Grand Challenges

 The University of Alabama REU in NAE Grand Challenges is housed in the Department of Electrical and Computer Engineering.
-This program spans nine weeks and offers opportunities for 10 students from UA and other institutions across the nation.
+This program spans eight weeks and offers opportunities for 10 students from UA and other institutions across the nation.

 Available research projects share the theme of solving the National Academy of Engineering’s Grand Challenges.
 REU participants will undertake research that involves developing technologies related to these international issues.